 100% families completing our survey would recommend us to others!

 Children and young people attending mainstream settings may be supported from within the setting’s own resources.
 This means they receive special educational provision (additional help or support) This additional support is called SEN Support.
+Schools get funding to help them to pay for special educational provision.

 The SEND Code of Practice 2015 says that the school should use a graduated approach following the cycle of Assess, Plan, Do and Review: